 Elegant Wroclaw is the jewel of the Oder River, perched idyllically on the riverbank and sprawled over 12 islands and luscious parks linked by 130 bridges.
 Often described as a smaller version of Krakow, Wroclaw has elegant old buildings and townhouses, a magnificent market square (Rynek) with Gothic old town hall and modern fountain but is also a vibrant university metropolis and Poland’s fourth-largest city.
-Head to the old town for baroque gabled houses, spired churches and the Plac Solny flower market, or wonder at the Centennial Hall with its giant tiered dome.
+Head to the old town off of your Oder cruise for baroque gabled houses, spired churches and the Plac Solny flower market, or wonder at the Centennial Hall with its giant tiered dome.
 Wroclaw also has a verdant botanic garden, rococo royal palace and world-class zoo.

 Unteres Odertal National Park